Paolo Savona: Institutional career

 In May 2018, the Five Star Movement and the League proposed Savona for the role of Italian Minister of Economy and Finances.
 President Sergio Mattarella opposed his appointment, considering his outspoken support for Italy's covert exit from the euro an overwhelming risk for the country's economy.
 The two parties refused to replace Savona with any other candidate, forcing the appointed prime minister Giuseppe Conte to give up on his task of forming a government.
 Mattarella subsequently called Carlo Cottarelli to the Quirinal Palace on 28 May with the intention of giving him the task of forming a new government.

 The appointing of Cottarelli sparked furious reaction from the leadership of the Five Star Movement, who accused Mattarella of committing a coup d'état against the will of the Italian people.
 On the evening of 27 May 2018 Di Maio announced that the M5S would initiate an impeachment procedure against President Mattarella for attempting to overthrow the Constitution; Giorgia Meloni, leader of Brothers of Italy, also announced an impeachment procedure against Mattarella for high treason.
 The move sparked a constitutional crisis: the Democratic Party announced for a demonstration in defence of Mattarella, denouncing Di Maio and Salvini as "authoritarian subsersives", while the Five Star Movement also announced a demonstration against Mattarella, calling him "antidemocratic".

 On 30 May 2018, it was agreed that Savona would serve as Italian Minister of European Affairs after both parties agreed to reinstate Conte as their choice for the prime minister and instead nominate economics professor Giovanni Tria, an associate of Savona, as Minister of Economy and Finances, thus ending the crisis.
-Savona frequently denied being a Eurosceptic, saying that his Eurosceptic views had been exaggerated in the press, and that he never called for an exit from the eurozone and supported a strong, united Europe, commenting: "I want a different Europe, one that is stronger but fairer.
+Savona frequently denied being a Eurosceptic, saying that his Eurosceptic views had been exaggerated in the press, and that he never called for an exit from the eurozone and supported a strong and united Europe, commenting: "I want a different Europe, one that is stronger but fairer.
 Wild controversy has been made out of my ideas.
 I believe in European political union."

 On 8 March 2019, Savona left his post as Minister of European Affairs in order to become president of the Italian Companies and Exchange Commission, the government authority responsible for regulating the Italian securities market.